 Was David a Bitch in Sheep's Clothing all along, or was he the decent guy he first introduces himself as, who merely snapped when realizing there was no use attempting to get along with strangers who in return did nothing but break his fingers and kill his men?
 Then again, he showed his paedophilic tendencies before he snapped and the other Cannibals call Ellie his "newest pet", implying he did such things before.
 Alternatively, is his Ax-Crazy personality during his and Ellie's Boss Fight due to the (supposed) infection from her bite showing its symptoms?

-Interestingly, Nolan North (David's voice actor)'s own interpretation of David is that he genuinly cares for his group and indeed had good intentions towards Ellie to begin with, with her being a glimmer of hope for him similarily the way she is for Joel, but threw all morality out the window the more she fought against him.
+Interestingly, Nolan North (David's voice actor)'s own interpretation of David is that he genuinely cares for his group and indeed had good intentions towards Ellie to begin with, with her being a glimmer of hope for him similar to the way she is for Joel, but threw all morality out the window the more she fought against him.

 Ellie breaking David's finger.
-A badass or stupid move, considering there was no way she could have gotten a hold of his keys and she only escapes him and James within an inch of her life as a result.
+A badass or stupid move, considering there was no way she could have gotten a hold of his keys and she only escapes him and James within an inch of her life as a result?
 A better solution would probably have been to pretend she would join him, and then escape after he let her out.
-Though it might just boil down to her acting like a rash teenager.
+Though it might just boil down to her having acted rashly out of anger or panic.

 Tess.
 She is either seen as demanding, abrasive, and rude, or she is seen as a badass, selfless, and a worthy companion.
 Possibly indicative of the Double Standard regarding acceptable levels of hardass-ness in women and men going on here, as she's basically a female version of Joel.

 Breather Level: After the sheer amount of hell that happens towards the end of the Summer chapter, the Fall chapter is much easier, with the majority spent inside an empty university filled with supplies.
 It'll prepare you for when things go south in Winter.